Whether it’s traveling in a foreign country, camping in my home province, or hiking a local trail, I always carry my trusty DJI drone with me.

 As an amateur videographer, I’m constantly capturing shots for video content (much to the shagreen of my wife).

-I shoot video exclusively off of my camera phone (currently iPhone 12 Pro) and use a handheld gimbal [DJI Osmo Mobile 3] to increase image stabilization.
+I shoot video exclusively off of my camera phone (currently iPhone 15 Pro) or DJI Pocket 3 which has a 1 inch image sensor.

-So, when it comes to aerial videography, I’m looking for about the same quality as my phone, if not better.
+So, when it comes to aerial videography, I’m looking for about the same quality as my terrestrial video setup, if not better.

 Well, drone image quality has come a long way since its inception.
 When they first came onto the market, third-party cameras such as GoPro’s had to be attached to drones, and native camera systems were horrendous.